-There were, however, other European nations seeking a harvest of riches in India.
+There were, however, other European nations seeking a Marvest of riches in India.
 British rivalry with the Portuguese and Dutch threatened to spread to the French who had arrived in Cochin in 1667.
 Moreover, Sivaji, the Maratha Chieftain, was proving a thorn in the side of the Mughal Emperor, Aurangzeb.
 His followers had sacked and pillaged Surat, and had exacted chaut and surdeshmukhi in the course of their many lightning forays and raids.
-In Europe William III of England was warring on Louis XIV of France.
-In India there was unprecedented mortality among the Company's British soldiers.
-England could not supply both herself and India with recruits, and so the Company was left to arrange as best it could for the protection of its eastern possessions.
-Without hesitation it fell back upon the young men who were locally available-the sons of Britishers by Indian wives.
+In the Spanish Netherlands King William III was engaged in a war with the French.
+There had been heavy mortality among the soldiers sent out to India.
+It was imperative at the same time that British soldiers should be found to defend the British settlements in this country.
+Recourse therefore was had to the young men who were locally available-the sons of Britishers by Indian wives.
 These were bound by a common bond of interest to the Company in which their fathers served.
 They could find safety only by promoting its prosperity and consolidation.
 They stood to gain or lose with their fathers.
 It was their homes that they had to aid their fathers in protecting against bandits and outlaws, against invading armies and harassing Marathas.
 Those of them that had attained to manhood were of greater value than imported soldiers and writers.
 They cost nothing to bring out to India.
 They were acclimatised, and did not readily fall a prey to the inclemencies of an Indian sky.
-They were not under the necessity of learning the vernaculars, and they well understood the commercial morality and practices obtaining in the markets.
+They were not under the necessity of learning the vernaculars, and they well understood the commercial morality and practices' obtaining in the markets.
 They were familiar with the details of business, the class of goods in demand by Indians, and the time to buy and sell.
 Nor was this all.
-Their trading instincts had been quickened and given an edge amid the sudden call to arms, the dashing onslaught.

-the desperate defence.
+Their trading instincts had been quickened and given an edge amid the sudden call to arms, the dashing onslaught, the desperate defence.
 Bred with Spartan contempt for luxury, inured by the vicissitudes that the Company's fortunes experienced, bound by ties of blood and speech and creed to all that was British in them, as they grew in years and increased in numbers they elbowed out the Armenians as commercial agents and intermediaries in time of peace, and they reinforced the Company's forces, such as they were, in time of war.
-They thus permitted economies in expenditure went to augment the dividends of shareholders Leadenhall Street.
-They became the important wheels, the cranks and pivots in the machinery of the Company's operations. value set on them gained for them considerate and encouraging treatment.
-The first arrivals in the Company's service had laid the foundations of a trade which necessitated protection during its infancy, local labour during expansion, and defence by arms during its consolidation.
+They thus permitted economies in expenditure which went to augment the dividends of shareholders in Leadenhall Street.
+They became the important wheels, the cranks, and pivots in the machinery of the Company's operations.
+The value set on them gained for them considerate and encouraging treatment.
+The first arrivals in the Company's service had laid the foundations of a trade which necessitated protection during its infancy, local labour during w its expansion, and defence by arms during its consolidation.
 It received all three from its India-born sons.
-But for the presence India of successive generations of those sprung from British fathers and Indian mothers, it may well be questioned whether in India England would ever have passed from the market place to the forum, from the factory to the council chamber, from merchandise to empire, from Company to Crown.
+But for the presence in India of successive generations of those sprung from British fathers and Indian mothers, it may well be questioned whether in India England would ever have passed from the market place to the forum, from the factory to the council chamber, from merchandise to empire, from Company to Crown.